- Why do we use argon in the manufacture of insulating glass?

 For a glass pane 3.17 mm (1/8 inch) thick, the Solar Heat Gain Coefficient is equal to 86% of the Shading Coefficient.
 In both cases, a lower number indicates lower solar gain.

-- Why does condensation from on the exterior surface of insulating glass units?
+- Why does condensation form on the exterior surface of insulating glass units?

 Condensation on the exterior surface of insulating glass units is a normal phenomenon that may occur under certain atmospheric conditions.
 It is caused by heat exchanged between the glass and the surrounding environment.
 The quality of the glass unit is not a factor.
 Under certain conditions (clear night sky, light wind, high humidity), the temperature of an insulating unit’s exterior glass can drop enough that the humidity in the air condenses on its surface.
 These conditions may occur several times throughout the year.
 As soon as the exterior glass heats up, usually early in the morning, the condensation disappears.